 "I'm down for a chat over a brawl."
 Kate agreed.

-He then pressed Kate hard against the wall again before he released her, but kept the gun on her as he spoke, "You tell your partner she needs to step out of the shadows and deal with this or it's going to get ugly."
+He then pressed Kate against the wall again and then released her.
+He kept the gun on her as he spoke, "You tell your partner she needs to step out of the shadows and deal with this or it's going to get ugly."

 Kate rubbed the back of her head but didn't respond.
 She only stared at the man.
 She was trying to comprehend the meaning behind the message.
 She had no detail or information beyond his threat.